aydinmisirzada/docker-valgrind/README.md

 `docker run -tiv $PWD:/test docker-valgrind:0.1`

 This will mount current working directory in `/test/`.
-Navigate to test `cd test`.
+Navigate to test directory: `cd test`.
 Compile and debug your code using `valgrind ./executable`